|

 won

-many Art prizes including
+number of Art prizes including

 the prestigious